VisCommandsvis install

 Examples

-# Install all dependencies
+# Install all dependencies (frozen-lockfile + scripts blocked by default)

 vis install

-# Install with frozen lockfile (CI)
+# Install with frozen lockfile (explicit; same as the default when a lockfile exists)

 vis install --frozen-lockfile

-# Install without optional dependencies
+# Without optional dependencies

 vis install --no-optional